MLR Kennedy Symposium Attracts Attention

 Professor Stephen Bibas of the University of Pennsylvania, Professor Robert Weisberg of Stanford, and Carter examined Kennedy's impact on criminal justice issues.
 Looking at recent important Sixth Amendment opinions, Bibas said that Kennedy has stood as a notable voice of pragmatism, focusing not on bygone analogies to the eighteenth century but a hard-headed appreciation of the realities of the twenty-first.

-Justice Kennedy taught Constitutional Law at Pacific McGeorge from 1965 to 1988.
+Justice Kennedy taught Constitutional Law at McGeorge from 1965 to 1988.
 He continued his service as a faculty member of the law school for 25 more years teaching Fundamental Rights in Europe and the United States each summer in Salzburg, Austria.